Here’s what you need to consider when deciding whether working in retirement is right for you.

 We can help you weigh these factors and come to a decision that suits your needs.

 Collecting a pension while still working

-If after retirement you work for a new employer while collecting a pension from a previous employer, your pension will not be affected by your earnings.
+After retirement, if you’re working for a new employer while collecting a pension from a previous employer, then your pension will not be affected by your earnings.

 However, if you work for the same employer from whom you are collecting a pension, they may have specific rules around how you can collect these payments in retirement: